foundata/guidelines/oci-container-image-guide.md

   them and holds them constant.
 Global pins would impede upgrades without adding release identity: evidence identifies the tools, and the ConClear version identifies the rules.
+- **Image purpose and privileges.** An OS test target may need package installation or Ansible privilege escalation; those operations explain a writable-root or sudo requirement.
+A service or one-shot task can also have justified requirements.
+Lifecycle profiles select process tests, and each permission is reviewed separately.
+An image category does not grant privileges or relax digest, provenance, scanner, signature or source-integrity controls.
+Functional tests exercise the intended operations; restrictive tests check behavior when escalation and writes are denied.
 - **Requirement identifiers.** A stable identifier per statement lets a guide revision be reviewed as a list of added, retired and reworded requirements, lets ConClear state coverage for every requirement instead of every section,